voxel-dot-at/sentis_tof_m100_pkg/README.md

 As we pointed out before, you can load the camera configuration to the parameter server.
 The file "launch/start.launch" includes, inside the tag "node", the tag "rosparam" in which you can indicate a file containing the server parameters.
 We have include the configuration file "/launch/sentis_tof_m100_1.yaml" that defines default configuration values for the camera.
 You may modify this file or add yours to load your own configuration.

-To get more information about the Sentis_ToF_M100 camera parameter please refer to the section 4.
+To get more information about the Sentis_ToF_M100 camera parameter, please refer to the section 4.

 ### 3.2 running the package without roslaunch ###